Gaiety Girls was a term used in England referring to the popular portraits of actresses that were continually published on postcards.

 A gallery card is a type of postcard published by an artist or art gallery to announce an upcoming exposition.
 They are mailed out to the press and potential clients with the remaining cards usually given out free for publicity.
 These cards often take on a traditional postcard form but they can be found in many sizes and produced as novelties.
 Gallery cards are not usually printed in quantity since they are made to publicize a one time limited event.

 In 1840 Thomas Spencer and John Wilson patented a process that could electroplate metal with the use of a Voltaic battery called electro-etching or electro-tint.
-A direct electric current is run through two inert containers (galvanic cells), each containing a copper plate suspended in a copper sulfate solution.
-The solution acts as an electrolyte that deposits positively charged copper ions on the negatively charged plate (cathode) while etching the positive plate (anode).
+This was achieved by running a direct electric current through two inert containers (galvanic cells), each containing a copper plate suspended in a copper sulfate solution.
+The solution acts as an electrolyte that deposits positively charged copper ions on the negatively charged plate (cathode) while etching away the positive plate (anode).
 This form of etching is actually oxidation, which creates more copper sulfate by removing copper ions from the plate, thus keeping the electrolyte solution in a constant balance.
-This tends to make it seem as if the process is actually transferring particles of copper directly between the two plates but this is only an illusion.
-The resurfacing of plates with harder metals through galvanism would grow to play an important role in the printing trades for it allowed for longer press runs.
+This tends to make it seem as if the process is transferring particles of copper directly between the two plates but this is only an illusion.
+The resurfacing of plates with harder metals through galvanism grew to play an important role in the printing trades because it allowed more images to be pulled from plates before they wore down.

 Galvanography is a reproductive method where a printing plate can be exactly duplicated in copper by electroplating a cast of the original.
 Though this method can be used to duplicate any surface in relief, galvanography is most often used to reproduce engraved copper plates.